Mororock6/Donation-System/README.md

 - **Login**: Sign in with your existing account.
 - **Forgot Password**: Recover your password if you forget it.
 - **Donate**: Choose a donation type and provide the required details.
+- **Summary**: View a summary of all donations made.
+- **Additional Donations**: Choose to donate again to a different category or the same one.

 ## Contributors